-If you are considering buying a home in North Carolina & New Jersey, you need to understand the terminology being used.
+If you are considering buying a home in The USA, you need to understand the terminology being used.
 Check out our guide to buyers lingo, so you can feel like a pro… even if you’re a first-time buyer!

 Buyers Lingo 101